 Situated on the Mussoorie-Dhanaulti Road, Himalayan Weavers is one-of-a-kind shop that started its operation in 2005.
 This is a local co-operative society, that aims in promoting native products, especially from the Himalayan region.
 Visit this shop and pick the best of scarves sweaters, stoles, and pure Pashmina shawls.

-Further Read: Top 15 Places To Visit In Uttarakhand
+Further Read: Top 41 Amazing Places To Visit In Uttarakhand In 2020

 Mussoorie certainly isn’t a shopaholic’s heaven, but that doesn’t stop tourists from exploring the hill station for items to buy.
-Did you come across any better place to shop in Mussoorie on your trip?
+Did you come across any better place to shop on your Mussoorie Trip?
 Let us know in the comment section below.

 Frequently Asked Questions About Shopping In Mussoorie

 A. One can find handicrafts and small wooden items like any other hill station.
-Other than these one can shop for woollen items in Mussoorie.
+Other than these ones can shop for woolen items in Mussoorie.

-A. One can buy woollens and shawls in Mussoorie.
+A. One can buy woolens and shawls in Mussoorie.
 One can find these items in the markets here throughout the year.

 A. Yes, there is a small Tibetan Market in Mussoorie the way to which is via the Mall Road.
 One can find small decorative items, toys for kids, and clothes here.